Get Your Gifts In Time With FREE Express Shipping on All In-Stock Items 🎁

 Mary Hoang is the founder and principal psychologist of online counselling practice The Indigo Project.
 She is also the author of Darkness is Golden: A Guide to Personal Transformation and Dealing with Life’s Messiness.

 This article is intended for informational purposes only and is not a substitute for individualised health advice.
-If you are concerned about your health and wellbeing or suspect you have anxiety, ADHD or autism, please speak to your GP, who will advise on the correct treatment plan.
+If you are concerned about your health and wellbeing, please speak to your GP, who will advise on the correct treatment plan.
 You can also call Lifeline 24/7 for mental health support on 13 11 14.

 Welcome to Bed Threads